 Function of Concentration Gradients

-Organisms that need to move a substance in or out of their cells, for example, may use the movement of one substance down its concentration gradient to transport another substance in tandem.
+Organisms that need to move a substance in or out of their cells may use the movement of one substance down its concentration gradient to transport another substance in tandem.
+This the basic method that protein antiporters and symporters use to bring crucial nutrients into cells.
+Organisms can also “harvest” the energy of the concentration gradient to power other reactions.
+See the examples below.

 Examples of Concentration Gradients